ilyasergey/YSC4231/source/week-07-midterm-project.rst

 For the grand finale, let us check the absolute performance of the four sorting algorithms.
-Use the file ``SortingBenchmarks`` to compare the implementations on the arrays of the different size and drive your experiments in the search of a better sorting algorithm that uses the full potential of the parallel multiprocessors.
+Use the file ``SortingBenchmarks`` to compare the implementations on the arrays of the different size.
+The benchmar suite also includes "StalaSort" -- a fine-tuned Scala library implementation of array sorting (can we beat it?).
+Use the benchmarks and drive your experiments in the search of a better sorting algorithm that uses the full potential of the parallel multiprocessors.
 Make sure to document all your gotchas in your report!

 Good luck!